ishaanR87/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+The goal for this assignment was create something you could enjoy looking at while listening to music.
+The main focus of this assigmnet was to create various different shapes/patterns that would alter their form in the precense of audio.
+The main source for my project are the previous programs we have created with Bryan.
+As someone who is a big fan of psychedelic themes such as concerts and festivals, I knew that this assignment would be fun to work on.
+I kept most thing particulary simple and my assignment consists of 3 different alterations of shapes/patterns.

 # Instructions